gomegaminds/hubs-compose-lite/README.md

 ### Orchestration

--   Start containers with "mutagen-compose up"
+-   Start containers with "docker-compose up"
--   Stop containers with "mutagen-compose down"
+-   Stop and clean up with "docker-compose down"

 ### Self-Signed Certificates